rbadrinath/FCP/README.md

 ##  TRIVIAL introductory stuff

+* hello\_world.[ch] : A very trivial program with printf and include
+* very\_first.c  : A first C program to look at - notion of data, instruction and control
 * simple\_expressions.c  : A very trivial program with expressions include concept of blocks
-* hello\_world.[ch] : A very trivial program with printf and include
 * stats.c           : Compute trivial statistic, average, some other stuff
 * input\_output.c : A description of the normal way to use scanf and printf
 * limit\_explore.c : A simple exploration of integer number limits.
+* first\_examples.c : A larger colleciton of simple explorations of the C language

 ### Understanding types:
 conversions.c : print a character as integer and an integer as character etc.